 The GDPR requires personal data to be processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 It requires that appropriate technical or organisational measures are used.
 You can find more guidance in the security section of our Guide to the GDPR.

-Can councillors still communicate using their private email accounts and personal devices?
+Can local councillors still communicate using their private email accounts and personal devices?

 The ICO has produced guidance under the DPA that helps data controllers understand what they need to consider when permitting the use of personal devices to process personal data for which they are responsible.
-The Bring Your Own Device Guidance is a good place to start.
+Our Bring Your Own Device Guidance Will be updated but much of the content remains relevant and therefore itis a good place to start.

 Is there a toolkit I can use to prepare for GDPR?

-What lawful bases of processing should I use?
+What lawful bases for processing should I use?

 The six lawful bases for processing are broadly similar to the old conditions for processing, although there are some differences.
 You need to review your existing processing, identify the most appropriate lawful basis, and check that it applies.
 More information can be found in our lawful basis section of our Guide to GDPR.

-Do I still need to register under GDPR?
+Do small councils need to register under GDPR?

-If you needed to register under the Data Protection Act 1998, then you will probably need to register, and pay a relevant fee, under the Data Protection (Charges and Information) Regulations 2018.
+If you needed to register under the Data Protection Act 1998, then you will probably need to pay a relevant fee, under the Data Protection (Charges and Information) Regulations 2018.